jhillgithub/utexas_docker/readme.md

 You will also need a running EC2 instance, the ip address for that server, and the *.pem file to login.

+* You EC2 instance will also need a security group policy that allows **HTTP** on port 80 from anywhere.
+Checkout this [link](https://stackoverflow.com/questions/5004159/opening-port-80-ec2-amazon-web-services/10454688#10454688) for instructions.

 ## Configuring AWS

 The following steps show how to configure the AWS EC2 instance to use Docker.